Volunteers are essential!

 Bird TLC treats hundreds of wild birds each year in its Clinic – from chickadees, robins, owls, eagles, and ravens to so many others.
 Volunteers provide them with care and rehabilitation 7 days each week year-round in morning and afternoon shifts.
 This offers an unparalleled hands-on learning experience for anyone wanting to know more about the rehabilitation, feeding, and day-to-day care of sick and injured wild birds so they may be returned to the wild.
 Volunteers are asked to commit to at least one four hour shift each week.
 Special time commitments, such as every day in the summer, can be accommodated.

 Each year, trained Bird TLC Presenters bring live, non-releasable education birds to schools, special events and other locations in Anchorage and throughout Alaska, to teach people about Alaskan birds.
-You will be trained to handle a live bird on the fist and answer questions about Bird TLC as well as wild birds in Alaska.
+Past bird experience and Operant conditioning knowlesge is a must You will be trained to handle a live bird on the fist and answer questions about Bird TLC as well as wild birds in Alaska.
 Educators make a minimum commitment of twelve presentations a year.

 INJURED Bird RESCUERS & TRANSPORTERS